721-Project-Team/Design-Docs/Design.md

 This feature modifies the following files (.h/.cpp is left out for convenience):
  * data_table: Added AllocateSlot for testing TPL code written.
 CompactionInsertInto functionality added to reallocate the slot if necessary and insert data into a specific slot.
  * storage_interface: Added TableCompactionCopyTupleSlot to copy contents from one tuple slot to another during compaction.
- * The chain of files that need to be modified in order to add a built-in that can be utilized by the Terrier Processing Language (TPL) are as follows
+ * The chain of files that need to be modified in order to add a built-in that can be utilized by the Terrier Processing Language (TPL) are as follows:
-    * sema_builtin.cpp

-    * bytecode_generator.cpp

-    * bytecode_handlers.cpp

-    * vm.cpp

-    * builtins.h

-    * bytecode_handlers.h

-    * bytecodes.h
+    * builtins.h: state the internal name and the built-in function name

+    * sema_builtin.cpp: add the new built-in as one of the cases for which CheckBuiltinCall should call a more specific appropriate function, and specify in the more specific appropriate function the conditions that the call to the built-in must satisfy (number of arguments, types of arguments and return type)

+    * vm.cpp: define the operation (OP) that matches the built-in; this operation reads register values to define the arguments in order, then calls the bytecode_handlers 'Op' for the built-in with those arguments and jumps to the next instruction with DISPATCH_NEXT()

+    * bytecode_generator.cpp: define what generates/emits the bytecode; defines local variables and then calls Emit on the bytecode of the built-in

+    * bytecodes.h: define the built-in's bytecode with the operand types of its arguments

+    * bytecode_handlers.h and bytecode_handlers.cpp: define the built-in's OP, which is like a wrapper that call the lower-level function (e.g. from the storage interface) with its arguments

  * block_compactor: MoveTupleTPL function added to move contents from one slot to another using the execution engine rather than the storage layer.